What is sepsis?

 Unfortunately, there is no treatment to directly target the extreme immune response that causes sepsis.
 Doctors use a variety of medicines to try to calm the immune system and support the organs.
-This can include corticosteroids, insulin for blood sugar control, pain medicines, and medicines to increase blood pressure.
+This can include corticosteroids, kidney dialysis, insulin for blood sugar control, pain medicines, and medicines to increase blood pressure.

 What are the potential complications of sepsis?

 It is possible to completely recover from sepsis, especially when it is mild.
 But blood clots and decreased blood flow can lead to permanent organ or tissue damage in some people.
 This can lead to amputation and the need for lifelong organ support, such as dialysis or breathing assistance.
 These problems are more likely to occur in people who already had chronic medical problems before developing sepsis.